Does a wellness check go on your record…Does a welfare check go on your record? Is there a difference?

 Normally, a welfare check will not show up on your record, assuming there was no more legal action taken by the police (such as an arrest).
 However, there will likely be a police record of the check.

-For example, if the check was a visit to a person who had court ordered treatment, but who had not attended, and police discover further criminal activity during the check, the subsequent arrest and charges will be part of what shows up on a background check record.
+For example, if the check was a visit to a person who had court ordered treatment, but who had not attended, and police discover further criminal activity during the check, the subsequent arrest and charges will be part of the background check record.

 Many people who undergo welfare checks, also wonder: